alexnimo/Nimo-Awesome_repo/README.md

   <li>dalfox - an powerful open source XSS scanning tool and parameter analyzer and utility that fast the process of detecting and verify XSS flaws: https://github.com/hahwul/dalfox</li>
   <li>hakoriginfinder - Tool for discovering the origin host behind a reverse proxy.
 Useful for bypassing WAFs and other reverse proxies: https://github.com/hakluke/hakoriginfinder</li>
   <li>JavaScript obfuscator - a powerful free obfuscator for JavaScript, containing a variety of features which provide protection for your source code: https://github.com/javascript-obfuscator/javascript-obfuscator</li>
+  <li>caido - a lightweight web security auditing toolkit.
+Built from the ground up in Rust, Caido aims to help security professionals and enthusiasts audit web applications with efficiency and ease: https://caido.io/</li>
+  <li>metlo - Create an Inventory of all your API Endpoints.
+Proactively test your APIs before they go into production.
+Detect API attacks in real time: https://github.com/metlo-labs/metlo</li>
 </ul></br>
 <p2><b><u>XSS Resources</u></b></p2>
 <ul>